Tigers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have won in 27, or 39.1%, of the 69 contests they have been named as odds-on underdogs this year.
+- The Tigers have won five of the nine games they were the moneyline favorite this season (55.6%).

-- Detroit is 27-42 this season when entering a game as the underdog by -110 or more on the moneyline.

-- The moneyline set for this matchup implies the Tigers have a 52.4% chance of walking away with the win.
+- The implied moneyline probablility for this matchup gives the Tigers a 53.5% chance to win.

-- Detroit's games have gone over the total in 45 of its 81 chances.
+- Detroit has combined with opponents to go over the total 45 times this season for a 45-35-2 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!